Skip to Content

 What kind of sausage should I use?

-I use loose spicy sausage in this chowder recipe.
-It *may* be hard to find loose sausage.
+I use loose, hot Italian sausage in this chowder recipe.
+It *may* be hard to find loose sausage at your local grocery store.

-If you can’t find spicy sausage, buy mild sausage and add a teaspoon of crushed red pepper flakes to the sausage meat when you start cooking it.
+• If you can’t find spicy sausage, buy mild sausage.
+Then add a teaspoon of crushed red pepper flakes or cayenne pepper to the sausage meat when cooking it.

 single bowl of spicy sausage corn chowder